lhp-new.jpg

 Lacey’s Hope Project

-Wisconsin ranks third in the nation for sex trafficking- a horrific fact that most of its residents are unaware of.
-One trafficking survivor decided to dedicate her life to revealing the truths of trafficking, through telling her personal story of finding freedom.
+Wisconsin ranks third in the nation for sex trafficking – a horrific fact that most of its residents are unaware of.
+On a mission to change that, one trafficking survivor dedicated her life to revealing the dark underbelly of sleepy midwest suburbs that became hotbeds for sex trafficking.

-Important to note that while this organization focuses on its founder’s story, it is not reflective of the people most affected by trafficking:
+Important to note that while this organization focuses on its founder’s story, it is not reflective of the majority of sex trafficking victims.

 “Some of the most vulnerable populations for trafficking in the United States include American Indian/Alaska Native communities, lesbian-gay-bisexual-transgender-questioning individuals, individuals with disabilities, undocumented migrants, runaway and homeless youth, temporary guest-workers and low-income individuals.”